Ph.D. Emory University

 Specialization: Migration & Diaspora Studies, Anthropology, Religious Studies, Ethnic Diversity in Transnational Japan

 Personal Website: https://www.sumaikeuchi.com/

 Suma Ikeuchi is an interdisciplinary scholar of Transnational Japanese Studies, whose scholarship engages cultural anthropology, migration studies, ethnic studies, religious studies, Asian studies, and science & technology studies.
 She is the author of Jesus Loves Japan: Return Migration and Global Pentecostalism in a Brazilian Diaspora (Stanford University Press 2019), which explores the interplay of ethnic, national, and religious identities among the Nikkeis (i.e. Japanese Brazilians) who return-migrated to their ancestral homeland, Japan.
+The book won the Francis L.K.
+Hsu Book Prize from the Society for East Asian Anthropology in 2020.
 Her current project, funded by the National Science Foundation, examines the politics of eldercare in aging Japan by comparing the Filipino migrant caregivers and robotic care technologies in the country.
 Before joining the faculty at UCSB in 2020, she taught in the Department of Religious Studies at the University of Alabama, Tuscaloosa, and the Department of Liberal Arts at the School of the Art Institute of Chicago (SAIC).